 Export of dual-use items

-National licensing authorities
+National competent authorities

 Export control of dual-use items in the EU

-In the EU, provisions on the export of dual-use items are laid down in the Council Regulation (EC) No 428/2009.
-The regulation has been complemented by Council Joint Action (2000/401/CFSP).
+In the EU, provisions on the export of dual-use items are laid down in the Regulation (EU) 2021/821 of the European Parliament and of the Council(Link to another website.)
+(Opens New Window).

 The lists of controlled items in the EU dual-use regulations correspond to the lists agreed in international export control arrangements.
 The control procedures that have been laid down are in line with the principles adopted in different international control arrangements and in some aspects, EU’s harmonisation has proceeded further than is required internationally.

 - the Wassenaar Arrangement(Link to another website.)
 (Opens New Window) On Export Controls for Conventional Arms and Dual-Use Goods and Technologies (WA)